 Domestic tax quarterly webcast series: a focus on state tax matters

-Many multistate and multinational corporations find it challenging to keep up with frequent changes in the state and local tax legislative and regulatory environments.
+Many multistate and multinational corporations find it challenging to keep up with the frequent changes in the state and local tax legislative and regulatory environments.

 To help address this challenge, Ernst & Young LLP presents its Quarterly webcast series: a focus on state tax matters.
-The state tax edition of this quarterly series provides you with information on major tax law changes in the 50 states and District of Columbia, as well as current state and local tax topics of interest.
+The state tax edition of this quarterly series provides you with information on major tax law changes in the 50 states and the District of Columbia, as well as current state and local tax topics of interest.

 The following topics will be discussed on the upcoming webcast:

 - An overview of current state and local tax policy proposals with a focus on new 2014 legislative proposals and emerging trends

 - A discussion with special guest speaker, Karl Frieden, Vice President and General Counsel, Council On State Taxation (COST)